2010 Copa Libertadores finals: First leg

 The first leg of the finals was seen by 49,500 spectators although they weren't all seated by the time Baldassi blew his whistle.
 The first 15 minutes started with Internacional dominating the match, as Chivas struggled to create any rhythm.
 Chivas subsequently started to settle into their play and knocked the ball around fluently, but struggled to find an entrance against a dogged Colorado backline.
 The away side on the other hand continued to threaten out wide, and came close to scoring on the half-hour when Taison was pulled down on the edge of the area.
-Alecsandro's kicked a free kick that saw the ball hit the bar and bounce out of play.
+Then, Alecsandro's free kick saw the ball hit the bar and bounce out of play.
 The Mexicans did manage to test Renan for the first time shortly after, the Internacional keeper reacting smartly to cut off Omar Bravo when the striker was played through behind the defence.
 The Colorados suffered a setback when striker and top scorer Alecsandro hobbled off injured to be replaced by Everton, but the Porto Alegre outfit continued looking the more dangerous team.
 With the last touch of the half however, Chivas struck against the run of play.
 The Mexican midfield combined smartly on the edge of the area to release Marco Fabián, and his chipped pass found Adolfo Bautista; the midfielder looped a header in from outside the area, leaving the Inter keeper scrambling back in vain.

 Denied the chance for an instant response by the half-time whistle, Internacional continued to take the initiative, and Luis Michel was soon called back into action to fend off a strike from Giuliano.
 Chivas in turn started to place more bodies behind the ball, wary of the attacking potential their Brazilian rivals was unleashing.
 Chances remained few and far between for the Colorados; Andrés D'Alessandro went close with a 25-yard drive which just went wide.
 Internacional finally found a way through with 15 minutes left, thanks to Inter's tournament top goal scorer Giuliano.
-Kleber rampaged down the left hand side and put in a cross, and the 20-year-old met it perfectly to leave Michel no chance.
+Kléber rampaged down the left hand side and put in a cross, and the 20-year-old met it perfectly to leave Michel no chance.
 Four minutes later, D’Alessandro floated in a centre, and club captain Bolivar got his head to it to send the visitors into a 1–2 victory.
-Kleber was voted as man of the match.
+Kléber was voted as man of the match.